OpenMendel/MendelIHT.jl/figures/README.md

+# Paper

+A preprint of our paper is available on [bioRxiv](https://www.biorxiv.org/content/10.1101/697755v1).

 # This folder contains the following:

 + Code to reproduce all simulated data used in figures and tables of our manuscript.